Who Is Mark Cuban?

 Online and off, Cuban is an unfiltered force of opinion, a bombastic personality among the rather stodgy inner circle of NBA ownership.
-He made waves when he referred to Kobe Bryant's sexual assault case as "great for the NBA.
+He made waves when he referred to Kobe Bryant's sexual assault case of 2003 as "great for the NBA.
 It's reality television, people love train-wreck television, and you hate to admit it, but that is the truth, that's the reality today."

 In another instance, he attacked the league's former director of officiating, Ed Rush, saying that he "might have been a great ref, but I wouldn't hire him to manage a Dairy Queen."
-The statement eventually found the chagrined billionaire putting in a day's shift at a Dairy Queen in Coppell, Texas.
+The statement eventually found the chagrined billionaire putting in a day's shift at a Dairy Queen in Coppell, Texas."

 In 2004, Cuban caught the attention of the Security and Exchange Commission (SEC), which charged him with insider trading in regards to an Internet search engine website.
 Cuban claimed he was innocent, and in July 2009 the case was dismissed.
 However, the case was reinstated the following year.
 It was also during this time that Cuban joined the series Shark Tank as a venture capitalist, allowing for the trial to be put on hold.
 In March 2013, Judge Sidney A. Fitzwater let the case go to trial once again.
 The trial began on October 1, 2013.
 Later that month, he was officially cleared of all charges of insider trading by a Texas jury.